Community Living Trust (Chair)

-As a parent of 3 adult children, one a 25 year old young adult with special needs, Shelley has been involved with the Disability sector for many years.
+As a parent of 3 adult children, one with special needs, Shelley has been involved with the Disability sector for many years.
 She comes from a heritage where special needs were part of everyday life with an amputee father and a mother who taught children with challenges in the days before special education even existed.

 She has been the Chairperson for the board of Autism Waikato and then the Manager of Autism Waikato for 10 years and is currently on the Board of Trustees for Hamilton North Specialist School for 8 years, the last 6 as Chairperson.
 She has also been a company director for a co-operative property owners group.
 These roles give her experience in governance, directorship, leadership, advocacy, business workings and communication.